Adv Dip , BACP registered

 I am a counsellor practising in Camberwell, South London.I aim to provide a welcoming space where you can talk through issues and explore feelings so that you can move forward in your life.

 There are times in our lives when it can help to be able to talk things through with someone impartial.
-In this way, even though these times may be difficult and challenging, we can grow through them and as a result be stronger than before.
+When we do this, even though these times may be difficult and challenging, we can grow through them and as a result be stronger than before.

 There are many different models of therapy to choose from.
-I work integratively as I do not believe there is one model of counselling or psychotherapy that helps everyone, as each person is an individual and what might suit one person may not necessarily suit another.
-My training and experience in therapy has been of an integration of humanistic approaches , such as Person-Centred Counselling and Gestalt Therapy with psychodynamic approaches.
+I work integratively as I do not believe there is one model of counselling or psychotherapy that helps everyone, as each person is an individual.
+My training and experience in therapy has been an integration of humanistic approaches , such as Person-Centred Counselling and Gestalt Therapy with psychodynamic approaches.
 I also have experience of cognitive behavioural therapy (CBT) and can work with you in this way , if you so wish.

 I aim to be sensitive to the cultural and ethnic origins of individuals and to people’s religious beliefs and sexual orientation.